Updated August 2, 2021

 Our Number One Priority is Your Safety

-Our number one priority is your safety as we welcome you back into our Y. Following guidance from the CDC and government officials, we have updated our policies, practices and procedures to ensure the highest standards of cleanliness (see below).
-We have also made appropriate accommodations for social distancing to create a safer environment as members get back to focusing on their health and their community at the Y.
+Our number one priority is your safety as we welcome you back into our Y. We use recommendations from the CDC and local government officials to guide our policies, practices and procedures to ensure the highest standards of safety and cleanliness (see below) as members get back to focusing on their health and their community at the Y.

 While we can’t predict the long-term effects of COVID-19, we are committed to doing whatever is necessary to ensure your safety.
 The way we’ll interact with each other will be different, but at the Y, you’ll always be able to connect with people, improve your health and wellness, nurture your children’s potential and help strengthen our community.

-- Each family center and wellness floor has capacity limits based on size.
-Additionally, group exercise classes have limited capacity and spots are available by reservation only.
+- Some group exercise classes have limited capacity and spots are available by reservation.

 - Coffee service is suspended.